Subrat29/Subrat29/README.md

 # Hi there! 👋 I'm Subrat

+# Professional Summary

+- Computer Science student pursuing B.E with a strong foundation in:
+  - Programming
+  - Data Structures
+  - Web Application Development

+- Passionate about technology and problem-solving.

-I'm a Computer Science student pursuing my B.E. with a strong foundation in programming, data structures, and web application development.
-My passion for technology and problem-solving drives my commitment to crafting efficient, user-friendly solutions.
-Let's connect to explore opportunities for collaboration and growth in the dynamic world of computer science. ✌️
+- Committed to crafting efficient and user-friendly solutions.

+- Open to exploring opportunities for collaboration and growth in the dynamic field of computer science.

+- Let's connect and discuss potential collaborations! ✌️

 ## GitHub Stats 📊